-I have assigned the "popup-price" ID to my section, so the link I add to my call to action is "#popup-price".
+I've assigned the ID "popup-price" on my section, so the link I add in my call to action is "#popup-price".

-You can even insert this link on another element such as an image:
+You can even insert this link on another element like, for example, an image:

-Be careful, I advise you to create sections no larger than the size of the screen.
+Important: I advise you to create sections not bigger than the screen size.
 Ideally, your popup should not be long because part of it will be cut off and inaccessible.

-5 - Access the demo of "Popups for Divi" live!
+5 - Access the "Popups for Divi" live demo!

-Can you imagine how much you can create with this extension?
-There is no longer any limit.
+Can you imagine what you can create with this extension?
+There is no limit.

-You can use the classic Divi modules without forgetting that it can be ideal to promote your shop's products by simply inserting a "shop module" within your section.
+You'll be able to use the classic Divi modules, but it can also be great for promoting products from your store by simply inserting a "store module" within your section.

-Come here to see live the demo of all popups.
+Go here to see it live the demo of all popups.

-Discover others Divi compatible plugins... and who really want you to feel good 😉
+Find out more about Divi compatible plugins... and who really want you well 😉